 The winter climate in Jerusalem from November through March is wet and chilly.
-Winter temperatures generally range between 45-50° F during the day and between 35-40° F at night.
+Winter temperatures generally range between 10 – 15 C° during the day and between 5 – 10 C° at night.
 It occasionally snows in Jerusalem.
 The summer climate in Jerusalem from May through September is hot and dry.
-Summer temperatures generally range between 85-95° F during the day and between 65-70° F at night.
-Temperatures in the Jordan River Valley, including Masada, the Dead Sea and Galilee (Tiberias) are generally 5-10° F warmer year round than in Jerusalem.
+Summer temperatures generally range between 30-35 C° during the day and between 20 – 25 C at night.
+Temperatures in the Jordan River Valley, including Masada, the Dead Sea and Galilee (Tiberias) are generally 5-10° C warmer year round than in Jerusalem.

 Therefore, clothing requirements and preferences vary according to the season.

-The housekeeping staff can wash and dry your laundry for you for a small fee, or you may rinse clothes by hand and hang them on clothes lines on the roof of the college (4th floor).
+The housekeeping staff can wash and dry your laundry for you for a small fee, or you may rinse clothes by hand and hang them on clothes lines on the roof of the College.
 You can purchase laundry detergent in Jerusalem.
 An iron and ironing board are available at no charge.

 Each of the College bedrooms has comfortable beds, wardrobes, bedside tables and lamps, desks and chairs, a sink, a large mirror and a telephone.
 Each room also has an en suite toilet and shower.
 The bedrooms, toilets and showers are cleaned every day.
 Towels and bed linens are changed regularly.
-For overnight trips away from the College, we stay at guest houses with similar amenities.
+Water from taps at the College is potable.
+For overnight trips away from the College, groups stay at guest houses with similar amenities.

 The College has a limited number of single rooms, which are provided on a first-come, first-served basis.
-The single supplement at the College is $25 USD per night.
-Single supplements outside the College range approximately from $25 – $40 USD per night.
+The single supplement at the College is US$30 per night.
+Single supplements outside the College range approximately from US$30 – US$50 per night.

 The electric current in Jerusalem is 220 AC, 50 cycles.
 All College bathrooms have a wall outlet / converter for shavers only.
 Outlets in the rooms can be adapted for a 2-pin as well as a 3-pin plug.
 If you come from the US, you can convert your 110 AC, 60 cycle items by using a transformer.
 You may need both a transformer to convert the electricity and an adapter plug to fit the outlet.
+It may be best to bring appliances such as hair dryers and curling irons that are dual-voltage, which will require only an adapter plug.
 Transformers and adapters are not available at the college.
 You should purchase them at home or in the airport, or you can purchase them here in Jerusalem after you arrive.

-The Edmond and Patricia Browning Library contains more than 21,000 volumes.
-The library is available for your use during the course.
+The College Library contains more than 21,000 volumes.
+The library is available for use during your stay.